 A layoff can happen to anyone at any time.
 Make sure to take the proper precautions, such as budgeting, honing your skills, and establishing a network of contacts to assist you in transitioning to your next job.

-It is also important to have an emergency fund on hand.
-This emergency fund should cover three to six months of your expenses.
-It takes most people between three to six months to find a job.
+Set aside extra savings for emergencies.
+Your emergency fund should cover three to six months of your expenses as it takes most people between three to six months to find a job.
 Even if you do not have the entire amount saved when you lose your job, you will be able to make your severance and any other unemployment stretch much farther because you have saved that money.
 It will also help to protect any money that you have saved for retirement.
-Your emergency fund is just one step in disaster proofing your finances.
-There are many reasons to have an emergency fund, and you should start working on it today.You may want to save before you pay off your debt in this situation.

 You should continually be looking to improve your skills and certifications.
-If you can receive additional training or certification through your current company you should take advantage of that.
-You may receive the job over another candidate who has more years of experience, but is lacking in the certifications or newer computer skills that you job requires.
-This will also help you to find a higher paying job, as well.
+Take advantage of any additional training or certification offered at your company.
+You may receive the job over another candidate who has more years of experience but is lacking in the certifications or newer computer skills that your job requires.
+These additional credentials can also help land you a higher paying job in the future.

 Additionally, it is important to continue to network at all times.
-As you build relationships with those around you in your company and in other areas of the industry you will have contacts who can help you to find a new job.
-Most job hires come as a result of whom you know.
+As you build relationships with those at your company as well as others in the industry, you will establish contacts who can help you find a new job.
+Most job hires come as a result of network contacts.
 It may be that you hear about a job through a certain person, or you can use someone as an additional reference.